Lithuanian Language Course | How Long Does It Take to Master Lithuanian? | Baltic Media Language Training Centre

 How Much Does a Lithuanian Language Course Cost?

 24 classes (48 academic hours) will cost you from 279 euro (incl.
 VAT), if the classes are conducted in an open group setting at the Baltic Media Language Training Centre on Elizabetes iela 2, Riga.
+The price of individual learning is from 19.00 EUR + VAT (21%) per one academic hour (45 min.).
+One standard lesson usually lasts 1.5 h (2 x 45 min.).
 Fees might differ depending on the level of the course.
-To find out the exact fee, contact our employees by e-mail; email@example.com or call +37167224395.
+To find out the exact fee, contact our employees by e-mail; firstname.lastname@example.org or call +37167224395.